-Moreover, in this chart, the median inflation is still at 0.34% on a monthly basis, which admittedly is significantly better than in the first and second quarter of last year -respectively 0.75% and 0.65%but hardly lower than in the third quarter (0.38%).
+Moreover, in this chart, the median inflation is still at 0.34% on a monthly basis, which admittedly is significantly better than in the first and second quarter of last year -respectively 0.75% and 0.65%-but hardly lower than in the third quarter (0.38%).
 63% (60%) of the consumer price index components have a monthly inflation rate that corresponds with an annual inflation higher than 2.0% (3.0%).

 Source: How people started saying 'It ain't over till it's over', BBC website, 23 September 2015.
-The nowcast is a real-time model-based estimate of real GDP growth based on the historical relationship between data releases and GDP.
-In case of a soft landing, the Federal Reserve succeeds in bringing inflation back to target without triggering a recession.
-In case of a hard landing, reaching the inflation get comes with the cost of a recession.
-The January 2023 data have been added to those of Q4 of last year.
+2 The nowcast is a real-time model-based estimate of real GDP growth based on the historical relationship between data releases and GDP.
+3 In case of a soft landing, the Federal Reserve succeeds in bringing inflation back to target without triggering a recession.
+In case of a hard landing, reaching the inflation target comes with the cost of a recession.
+When the support of the suppo